Music-Dude/Among-Us-Pygame/README.md

 ## So far. . .
 - Basic player/game classes
-- Players display on screen (no movement)
+- - Players display on screen with name tags (you can move one)

 ## What I'm working on:
-- Name tags
-- Player movement (I'm gonna pretend multiplayer doesn't exist)
+- Buttons (kill, do task, etc)

 ###### when the imposter is sus!